-Diffusion 2017 looked at ‘revolution’ in its widest context, investigating moments of social change, the pursuit of utopias and movements around freedom of expression, human rights, gender and identity.
+Diffusion 2017 looked at ‘revolution’ in its widest context, moments of social change, the pursuit of utopias and movements around freedom of expression, human rights, gender and identity.

 Allen Ginsberg outside the Albert Hall by John ‘Hoppy’ Hopkins